RESEARCH STARTER

 Environmental Issues and Biomes

-For the nonhuman organisms living in any given biome, the environmental features of that biome are essential to life.
+For the nonhuman organisms living in a given biome, the environmental features of that biome are essential to life.
 Human beings, in contrast, interact with biomes by finding ways to use the biomes’ natural resources to sustain them.
-Human technologies and large numbers of humans, however, can upset a delicately balanced biome far beyond its ability to recover.
+However, human technologies and dense human populations can upset a delicately balanced biome far beyond its ability to recover.
 Even in the ancient world, large-scale grazing and firewood collection apparently turned once-wooded coastal areas into the Mediterranean scrub that bears that region’s name.

 Throughout history, humans have cleared forests or modified grasslands for use in agriculture.
 Sometimes the environmental damage done by such processes is limited.
 For example, the prairie grasslands of the American Great Plains were originally roamed by bison, and the cattle herds that replaced the bison filled the same ecological niche.
 Other human-caused changes have brought near disaster to entire biomes.

-The ocean biome is central to regulating heat and rainfall around the world, and, through its plankton, is the source of most photosynthesis on the earth.
-The crumbling of coralreefs and the huge trash vortex reported in the North Pacific in the late 1990s are early warning signals about the environmental threats to this biome’s future.
+The ocean biome is central to regulating heat and rainfall around the world, and, through its plankton, is the source of most photosynthesis on the Earth.
+The crumbling of coral reefs and the huge trash vortex reported in the North Pacific in the late 1990s were early warning signals about the environmental threats to this biome’s future.
 Freshwater bodies are susceptible to damage from industrial and fertilizer runoff.
 Other natural biomes face their own unique threats of rapid environmental degradation.

 Anthropogenic biomes are, by definition, shaped by human activity, but humans can make conscious decisions that can reduce the negative impacts of such activity on the environment.
 Within cities, for example, humans can counter the effects of vast, heat-retaining stretches of pavement by creating rooftop gardens, rain gardens, and other green spaces.